All Episodes

 From Billings, Montana, two conservation groups have asked the federal government to impose new restrictions on oil and gas development in the West to protect the greater sage grouse, a popular game bird that's on the decline.

-Scientists contend that sage grouse breeding areas are suffering in the face of accelerating oil and gas exploration in Wyoming, Montana, Colorado, Utah, and other Western states.
+Scientists contend that sage grouse breeding areas are suffering in the face of accelerating oil and gas exploration in Wyoming, Montana, Colorado, Utah, and other western states.

-Yes, ladies and gentlemen, the grouse.
+Yes, ladies and gentlemen, the grouse, the grouse are suffering.

 And damn it, we're the ones that deserve to suffer because we're making the grouse suffer.